GPII/universal/testData/solutions/solutionsDescription/com_microsoft_windows_fontSize.md

 SystemParametersInfo is called, with SPI_SETNONCLIENTMETRICS.
 The unit is the approximate height of the font in pixels.

+This solution also sets the pixel height of each display element to the its current value.
+This is because increasing the font size causes the heights to grow, but decreasing the font (when restoring) leaves the enlarged sizes.

 ## Testing

 The user [gert](../../preferences/gert.json) can be used to test this solution.
 The font-size should increase.